helm/charts/stable/anchore-engine/README.md

 ## Adding Enterprise Components

  The following features are available to Anchore Enterprise customers.
-   * On premises feeds service
-   * Graphical user interface
-   * Role based access control
+Please contact the Anchore team for more information about getting a license for the enterprise features.
+[Anchore Enterprise Demo](https://anchore.com/demo/)

 ### Enabling Enterprise Services
 Enterprise services require an Anchore Enterprise license, as well as credentials with